space space

 Our lower tracks have a thumbnail shaped groove that's easy on bare feet and easy to clean.
 The screens have Teflon glides that slide in this groove.

-• Metal Roller Tracking
+• Aluminum Roller Tracking

 Metal overhead roller tracks are useful in many applications.
 This is a good solution when carpet, tile or hardwood extends into a closet and you want to avoid inlaying a floor track.

 An adjustable set of rollers is fastened to the top of each shoji screen.
 These rollers run captive in an aluminum track and cannot jump off the track or become jammed.
+The shoji is guided at the floor with an attractive 'half moon' shaped guide.

 Shoji Screen Materials - top of page